JuliaLang/julia/doc/src/manual/modules.md

 ## [Namespace management](@id namespace-management)

-Namespace management refers to the facilities the language offers for making variable names in a module available in other modules.
+Namespace management refers to the facilities the language offers for making names in a module available in other modules.
 We discuss the related concepts and functionality below in detail.

 ### Qualified names